su-haris/simple-ssh-alerts/README.md

 # simple-ssh-alerts (Work In Progress)
 A Simple SSH Alert Script based on Python+Telegram

-Instructions to be added soon
+Detailed Instructions to be added soon!

+This simple script is a work in progress which alerts you on telegram.
+If you have IPInfo access key, it fetches info of source IP.